 But even when the refrigerator is sufficiently cold, the temperature will vary in different parts of the fridge depending on how close they are to the cooling element.
 So this is why you want to master the art of the refrigerator so your food will last longer. 🙂

-The doors are the warmest part of the fridge and should be reserved for foods that are most resistant to spoiling.
-Keep condiments, juices, and other foods that can stand up to temperature fluctuations here.
+The fridge door is the warmest part of the fridge and this area should be reserved for foods that are most resistant to spoiling.
+So this is a good place to keep condiments, salad dressings, juices, and other foods that can stand up to temperature fluctuations.
 This is not the place to store your milk – like I was! 🙁

 So the milk is gone from the doors and now all our juices are stored here instead.
 I even got some new pitchers that hold more than the original containers.
 So I can store more in less space.
 Works great!